 Next, fold your little triangle shape to the right and then fold your shape down.
 You will be creating triangles that then fold over until you have reached the end of your accordion shape.

+Using a simple Earth tone tie dye kit makes a world of difference.
 The Tulip One-Step kit comes with five different colors : Wine, Salmon, Butterscotch, Sage and Aegean Sea.
 I choose to use all the colors but Salmon.

 I put down a sheet (over a waterproof tablecloth) to protect my work surface and then got busy!